software-students-spring2025/1-specification-exercise-sweproject1/README.md

 - Also experiences awkwardness when fronting money.

 Goals/Needs:
-- Suggests an idea to tap phones to submit a payment, similar to modern day Airdrop.
+- Suggests an idea to tap phones to submit a payment, similar to modern-day Airdrop.
 - Wants a way to just split bills or at least manage money that is owed and that she owes.

 ## Product Vision Statement

-See instructions.
-Delete this line and place your Product Vision Statement here.
+SplitThat is a payment app for college students to streamline splitting expenses through a shared virtual card.

 ## User Requirements